unit logo

 3. Entertainment for guests of the University by designated University officials

-• For purposes of this policy, “designated University officials” includes deans, vice presidents, development officers, senior administrators and other employees who have been specifically asked to serve in a host capacity
+• For purposes of this directive, “designated University officials” includes deans, vice presidents, development officers, senior administrators and other employees who have been specifically asked to serve in a host capacity

 Examples of entertainment expenditures include food, beverages, admission charges, flowers, and other miscellaneous expenses.
 These expenses must be reasonable, prudent, appropriate to the occasion, and consistent with the University’s mission.

-Entertainment expenses should not exceed $75 per person (including all expenses).
+Entertainment expenses should not exceed $125 per person (excluding tax and gratuities).
 The cost should be appropriate for the type of meal or event, and this limit applies to all venues including restaurant expenses and entertainment at private residences.

 Based on state guidance, gratuities should not exceed 20% of the bill subtotal before tax.
 In some cases, tips on meals may exceed 20% where there is an automatic gratuity charged by the venue.